Learning Multi-agent Action Coordination via Electing First-move Agent: Experiment

-In the Cooperative Navigation, $n$ agents and $n$ landmarks are initialized with random locations, and the agents must cooperate to cover all landmarks by controlling their velocities with directions.
+Cooperative Navigation is a fully cooperative task that requires coordination to obtain a higher reward.
+In the Cooperative Navigation, $n$ agents and $n$ landmarks are initialized with random locations, and the agents are expected to cover all landmarks cooperatively.
 The action set includes \texttt{[up, down, left, right, stop]}.
-Each agent only observes its velocity, position and displacement from other agents and the landmarks.
+Each agent only observes its velocity, position, and displacement from other agents and the landmarks.
 The shared reward is the negative sum of displacements between each landmark and its nearest agent.
-Also, agents must also avoid collisions, as each agent incurs $-1$ shared reward for every collision against other agents.
+Additionally, each agent incurs a $-1$ shared reward for every collision with other agents.

-In the Physical Deception, there are one adversary, $N$ good agents, and $N$ landmarks in which one is the ‘target landmark’.
-All agents can observe the position of landmarks and the other agents.
-Good agents are rewarded based on the closed distance from the target landmark but negatively rewarded on how close the adversary is close to the target landmark.
-The adversary is awarded based on how close it is to the target, but it doesn’t know which landmark is the target landmark.
-So good agents have to learn to ‘split up’ and cover all landmarks to deceive the adversary.

-Firstly, we explore our algorithm on the Cooperative Navigation with $n=2,$ $n=3,$ $n=5$ to demonstrate that the~\nameone~has the better convergence and efficiency.
-We average the episode rewards of the last 100 episodes for a total of 30000 episodes.
-Fig.~\ref{fig:exp2_fig} show the average rewards of various baselines, which are proposed for solving the credit assignment problem for the coordination, comparing with our EFA-DQN algorithm.
-It shows the quicker convergence and the lower variance in our EFA-DQN algorithm.
-In this pure cooperative environment, our algorithm suffers no drop in performance when trained in cases where the variance is minimal.

-Moreover, we also test our algorithm in Physical Deception, a mixed cooperative-competitive environment.
-However, we solely apply our election mechanism to the good agents to elect the first-move agent.
-Our goal is to promote the emergence of cooperative behaviour among multiple agents in such an environment to achieve better coordination.
-The experimental results for a total of 10000 episodes are shown in Fig.\ref{fig:exp3_fig}.
-The good agents in the three environments act better, and the adversary obtains a lower reward than all the baselines.
-However, comparing with the baselines, our algorithm has a certain but not significant performance improvement, and it is unstable.
-It demonstrates that our algorithm is not very robust in such a mixed environment, which can be attributed to our election mechanism and weighted mixing network that are suitable for the fully cooperative settings.
+As shown in Fig.~\ref{fig:exp2_fig}, the largest reward of~\nameone~indicates the effectiveness of the election mechanism in the cooperative case.
+Moreover, the quicker convergence and lower variance demonstrate that our algorithm can reduce the uncertainty in decision-making under the guidance of the first-move agent and further induce action coordination among all agents for stable training.
+As the number of agents increases, collaboratively covering different landmarks becomes more and more challenging.
+Our algorithm maintains a stable performance improvement in these scenarios.
+These results shows the capacity of~\nameone~to address the cooperative problem and the broad prospects to address many complex real-world problems.